 David is the Chief Executive Officer, Chief Investment Manager and Managing Partner of Knott Partners who, with associated entities, is Rubicon's largest shareholder.
 He has served as Chief Investment Manager of Knott Partners since 1987, and prior to this he was a General Partner and analyst at Mandrakos Associates.

-David currently serves on the board of Directors of Paramount Resources and Ligand Pharmaceuticals, Inc. He is also a Director of Boy's and Girl's Harbor and Say Yes to Education, and the Undergraduate Financial Aid at the University of Pennsylvania.
+David currently serves on the board of Directors of Paramount Resources, Boy's and Girl's Harbor, Say Yes to Education, and the Undergraduate Financial Aid at the University of Pennsylvania.